North American Aerospace Museum: Facilities

 As of 2019, two exhibit centers are open to the public: The original structure is the aviation center with the Spruce Goose as centerpiece.
 Other aircraft, spanning the entire history of aviation, are arranged in the building, some parked under the wings of the Spruce Goose or suspended from the ceiling.

 The space flight center is in a building the same size as the aviation center.
 Because there are fewer space-related holdings, the center includes a large number of panels and other displays that chronicle the history of space flight.
 Visitors can operate flight simulators for landing the Space Shuttle as well as for docking a Gemini capsule and performing a Moon landing of the Lunar Excursion Module.
 The building also exhibits overflow holdings from the aviation center, usually the higher-performance jet aircraft.

 Two of the main attractions of the space flight center are a Titan II SLV satellite booster rocket and a SR-71 Blackbird.
 The Titan II sits upright in a specially constructed display extending two stories below the floor, in order to fit the 114 foot tall rocket inside the building.
 The exhibit includes a re-created Titan II SLV Launch Control Room outfitted with actual furnishings and equipment donated from Vandenberg Air Force Base.

+Across from the museum building is a Boeing 747-200, which was delivered to Singapore Airlines in August 1973 as 9V-SIB.
+This aircraft would serve multiple other airlines until it was acquired by Evergreen International Airlines in 1995, where it would remain until it was retired and donated to the museum in 2013.

 In 2023, the space flight center received an F117 Nighthawk.

 An F-15 Eagle is displayed on a pedestal in front of the former EIA headquarters across the highway from the museum.
 A bronze statue stands by on the pathway between the aviation and space museum.
 Both are marked in Smith's memory.

 The Museum's theater, The Aerodrome Giant Screen Theater features 3D movies about flight, space travel, science, and nature.